Top 20 Hawaii Snorkeling Spots

 Kealakekua Bay

 In the ancient Hawaiian language, Kealakekua means “pathway of the gods.”
-Hawaii’s Kealakekua Bay is an underwater State Park, a marine life sanctuary, and the site of the historic Captain Cook Monument.
-For the best experience at Kealakekua Bay, guests should definitely book a Big Island snorkel tour.
+Hawaii’s Kealakekua Bay is an underwater state park, a marine life sanctuary, and the site of the historic Captain Cook Monument.
+For the best experience at this spot, guests should make sure to book a Big Island snorkel tour.

-Known to be one of the best snorkel sites in all of the Hawaiian Islands, Kealakekua is home to a host of rare and endemic Hawaii marine life.
+Known as one of the best places to snorkel in all of the Hawaiian Islands, Kealakekua is home to a host of rare and endemic marine life.
 The water here is calm and clear with visibility up to 100 feet.
-Coral varieties appear in purples and pinks and at certain times of the year, the coral reef almost seems to be in technicolor.
+Coral species appear in purples and pinks and at certain times of the year, the reef almost seems to be in technicolor.

-Before they snorkel at Kealakekua Bay, guests should first understand how significant this area is for Hawaiian culture, history, and marine life ecology.
-Expect to see schools of small reef fish, as well as butterflyfish, tang, Moorish idol, goatfish, parrotfish, triggerfish, wrasse, and trumpetfish.
+Before guests snorkel at Kealakekua Bay, they should first understand how vital it is for Hawaiian culture, history, and marine life ecology.
+They can plan to see schools of small reef fish, as well as butterflyfish, tang, Moorish idol, goatfish, parrotfish, triggerfish, wrasse, and trumpetfish.
 There are also Hawaiian green sea turtles, hawksbill sea turtles, eagle rays, and much more.

 View More about Kealakekua Bay